Pet-friendly apartments for rent, condos, homes and other rentals in Canada. Dogs/pets allowed/accepted!

 • A brief description of your pet's temperament:

-"Pookums is a friendly pooch who loves people.
+"Pookums is a friendly dog who loves people.
 His favorite activities are napping in the sunshine and eating.
 He also enjoys daily morning and evening walks with his person.
 Pookums is reliably housetrained and has lived with his person for five happy years."

 • A brief profile of you!
 This is just as important, since landlords rightly want to rent to responsible tenants: